 Nashville, TN (December, 2016) - "For years, automakers have longed for a vehicle that possesses the strength of steel without the weight that drives down fuel efficiency.
 New composite materials could be the answer, but getting them to market has involved years of testing.
-Five universities, including The University of Tennessee, are part of the Institute for Advanced Composites Manufacturing Innovation (IACMI)
+Five universities, including The University of Tennessee, are part of the Institute for Advanced Composites Manufacturing Innovation (IACMI).

 IACMI is a $250 million federal initiative created to increase American competitiveness in advanced technologies.